tomjnunez/task_manager_redux/README.md

 You should see a description of the table that you just created in your database.
 Ideally there is some reference to an id, title, and description included in the response you see.
 That should give you some comfort that your table has been created with the proper headers.

 We can also use some SQL to see what's in the database.
-Go ahead and use the following code to select all rows from your tasks table.
+Use the following code to select all rows from your tasks table.

 ```
 sqlite> SELECT * FROM tasks;
 ```

 That was a little bit anticlimactic.
 I expect that you didn't see any output.
 Take solace in the fact that if you didn't have a table in your database you would've seen an error.

+Also, know that this is a great tool for us to have at our fingertips.
+If ever you feel like you're a little unsure of what you have in your database, know that you can poke around using the commands above.

 To exit use `Ctrl-\`